Janina Heidman 1927 - 2020 - Obituary

 Janina W. Heidman, 93, of Cresco, died Thursday, August 6, 2020, in her home.
 She was the wife of the late Charles Edward "Edi" Heidman with whom she shared 46 years of marriage.

-Born on June 24, 1927 in Góry-Pi?czowskie, Poland, and was the daughter of the late Wladyslaw and Aniela (Pawlowska) Gladysz.
+Born on June 24, 1927 in Góry-Pinczowskie, Poland, and was the daughter of the late Wladyslaw and Aniela (Pawlowska) Gladysz.

 Forcefully taken from her home by the Nazi's at age 13, she survived World War II, married her GI sweetheart and emigrated to the United States.
 She learned to speak English partially by listening to the radio programs of the 1940's.